Periodic Table turns 150

-Our main event for the month is a T-shirt competition for kids to get involved in.
-School tauira students across Aotearoa are designing a periodic table themed t-shirt, either funny or educational, to be in to win a fun bundle of prizes for themselves, their class mates, their schools and kura.
+Our main event for the month was a T-shirt competition for kids to get involved in.
+School tauira students across Aotearoa designed a periodic table themed t-shirt, either funny or educational.
+There were two winners from primary school age, intermediate and college.

 The featured students below have won themselves a prize pack and a t-shirt with their design on it for their entire class.